This walk was originally developed in cooperation with Wien Museum, as part of their major retrospective on Wagner.

 Will there be breaks?

-If you are not used to walking, then this tour will not be suitable for you.
+If you are not used to walking, then this walk will not be suitable for you.
 You will sleep well at the end of the day!
 But you are welcome to join us for part of the journey, and then depart.

 What if the weather is too hot or wet?